 4. Domain Transformation

 Domain Transformation is not something small businesses actively pursue, but it is still an important concept to know and aim for in the future.
-It wasn’t given much importance or thought unless the online retailer mammoth – Amazon expanded its services in a new domain by launching Amazon Web Services – the largest cloud computing infrastructure service provider joining league with other popular cloud computing companies like Microsoft Azure and IBM.
-Hence, you can expand your business into different domains with the right technologies, effective planning, and a successful digital transformation strategy.
+This concept gained significant attention when Amazon, the online retail giant, ventured into a new domain by introducing Amazon Web Services (AWS) – the largest cloud computing infrastructure service provider.
+This move brought various AWS Cloud Consulting Company into the limelight, placing them alongside other prominent cloud computing firms like Microsoft Azure and IBM.
+Hence, you can potentially diversify your business into various domains by leveraging the right technologies, meticulous planning, and a well-executed digital transformation strategy.

 Key Considerations while implementing Digital Transformation for your Small Business

 There are specific key considerations of implementing digital transformation for any small business that one needs to keep in mind to ensure they don’t deviate from the core benefits and reasons of implementing digital transformation in their workspace.
 Keeping these considerations in mind will help you smoothen your digital transformation journey and build a practical digital transformation roadmap.